🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 Once you have identified the required core capabilities, assessed potential integration issues, and narrowed down your options, it’s important to look at the implementation plan that will be put in place and any barriers that might hinder success.

-When assessing a CEP’s implementation process, here are some items to focus on:
+When assessing an enterprise CEP’s implementation process, here are some items to focus on:

 Implementation Timeline and Strategy: Assess the proposed roll-out strategy and its timeline.
 Determine the ideal duration for implementation to ensure minimal disruption to ongoing operations.